-Politics and International Relations and History will give you a deep understanding of the forces that have shape the world, past, present and future.
+Politics and International Relations and History will give you a deep understanding of the forces that shape the world, past, present and future.

 Why study History and Politics and International Relations?